 About Neddy Artist Awards

-Stewarded by Cornish College of the Arts since 2011, the Neddy Artist Awards are among the largest artist awards in the State of Washington, provides two annual gifts of $25,000, and six awards of $1,500, to artists living and working in the Puget Sound region.
+Stewarded by Cornish College of the Arts since 2011, the Neddy Artist Awards is the most generous and longest-running award for visual artists in the State of Washington, providing two annual gifts of $25,000, and six awards of $1,500, to artists living and working in the Puget Sound region.
 Cornish College of the Arts prepares its students to contribute to society as artists, citizens and innovators.
 The Neddy Artist Awards are a beacon of this mission.
-The Neddy Artist Awards, established in 1996 by the Behnke family, honors the art, accomplishments and community involvement of Seattle painter and teacher Robert E. “Ned” Behnke (1948-1989).
+In addition to the cash awards, all eight artists participate in an annual exhibition featuring their recent work as well as short documentary videos Cornish produces on each of the artists.
+The Neddy Artist Awards is funded by the Behnke Foundation as a tribute to Seattle painter and teacher Ned Behnke (1948-1989).

-This is the twenty-first year of the Neddy Awards.
-The Behnke family and the Behnke Foundation supported for many years this gift of direct and unrestricted support to artists in the Pacific Northwest.
+For many years the Behnke family and the Behnke Foundation supported this gift of direct and unrestricted support to artists in the Pacific Northwest.
 It is currently supported by a bequest from the estate of philanthropist Sally Skinner Behnke, Ned’s mother.
 Cornish College of the Arts is honored to steward this awards program, on behalf of the family and the artist community.
-Cornish especially thanks Sally Skinner Behnke, in memorium, for extending this vital program to Cornish as part of her legacy, continuing the investment of her grandmother in the founding of the College.
+Cornish especially thanks Sally Skinner Behnke, in memoriam, for extending this vital program to Cornish as part of her legacy, continuing the investment of her grandmother in the founding of the College.

 Neddy Artist Awards Honor the Legacy of Ned Behnke

 During his life, Ned Behnke received many national arts awards; among them, a major public art commission by the King County Arts Commission, for the Seattle Hearing and Deafness Center.
-He exhibited his art widely, with gallery representation, by Foster/White Gallery, Seattle.
+He exhibited his art widely, and was represented by Foster/White Gallery, Seattle.
 Ned Behnke died in 1989.

 His legacy is in evidence throughout our community, through the generous philanthropy of the Behnke family.
-The Northwest AIDS Foundation (now the LIFELONG AIDS Alliance) created the Ned Behnke Leadership Award in 1993; and the Ned Behnke Preschool, Hearing, Speech and Deafness Center, was founded in 2007, with an emphasis on speech, language, and literacy development.
+The Northwest AIDS Foundation (now the LIFELONG AIDS Alliance) created the Ned Behnke Leadership Award in 1993; and the Ned Behnke Preschool, Hearing, Speech and Deafness Center, was founded in 2007.

 Neddy Artist Awards History